timnew/timnew.github.com/source/_posts/2012-05-04-how-to-launch-mac-os-terminal-as-interactive-shell-rather-than-log-in-shell.md

----
 layout: post
-title: "How to launch Mac OS Terminal as Interactive Shell rather than Log-in Shell"
+title: How to launch Mac OS Terminal as Interactive Shell rather than Log-in Shell
-description: ""
-date: 2012-05-04 11:19
 comments: true
 categories:
-category:
+  - general
-tags: ["Mac","Bash","Shell","Configuration","Terminal"]
+tags:
-sharing: true
-footer: false
+  - Mac
+  - Bash
+  - Shell
+  - Configuration
+  - Terminal
+date: 2012-05-04 08:00:00
 ---
 As described in [previous post](/blog/2012/04/26/bash-profile-on-mac-os-x/), Mac OS launch its terminal as Log-In shell rather than Interactive Shell, which is different to default behavior of Unix and Linux.
 As a result, Terminal will load "bash_profile" as its profile rather than the normal "bashrc".

 This unique behavior might cause some problem when you try to port CLI tool from Unix or Linux.